solarboyjango/giselle-cms-api-docs/README.md

 - Format: Integer number of seconds since January 1, 1970, 00:00:00 UTC
 - Example: `1710403200` (represents 2024-03-14T10:30:00.000Z)
 - All timestamps are in UTC timezone
+- All timestamps are in seconds (not milliseconds)
 - Frontend applications can easily convert these timestamps to local timezone for display

 For API requests, the following date formats are supported: